Woman dies in I-5 car crash near Boeing Access Road

-A 62-year-old woman from Shelton was killed early Saturday morning when her car which was disabled on southbound Interstate 5 was rear-ended by another vehicle.
+A 62-year-old woman from Shelton was killed early Saturday when her car, which was disabled on southbound Interstate 5, was rear-ended by another vehicle.

 Her Toyota Prius was disabled in the right lane shortly after 3 a.m., “possibly with no lights on,” according to the Washington State Patrol report.